Jamaica women's national rugby league team: History

 In May 2019, a Jamaica women's team took part in the Americas 9s in Toronto, Canada, where they played against teams representing Canada and Ontario.
 The Jamaica team was made up of rugby union players many of whom were based in the local area.

 In February 2020, the fixtures were announced for the Americas Rugby League Championship scheduled to be played in Jamaica that November.
 The tournament, which was cancelled due to the COVID-19 pandemic, would have seen the Jamaica and United States women's teams play each other in their first official matches.
 In July 2022, International Rugby League announced details of the qualifying process for the 2025 Rugby League World Cup: For the Americas region, the women's qualifying tournament was to take place in 2024 with Jamaica competing against Chile and the United States.
 However, the cancellation of the 2025 World Cup led to the qualification tournament also being abandoned.

 In May 2023, at the Naples 9s tournament in Florida, United States, the team and the Jamaica Hurricanes (men's 'A' team) both won their competitions with the women defeating defending champions New York Roots Rugby 10–0 in the final.

 In September 2023, Jamaica hosted the inaugural Women's Americas North Championship.
 On 23 September, the team played their first full international losing 80–8 against the United States.
 In their second match, Jamaica lost 64–2 to Canada who won the tournament.
 In December 2023, the qualifying process for the 2026 World Cup was announced with the Americas regional competition taking place in November 2024.
 On 6 November, Jamaica were eliminated from qualifying after losing 44–0 in their match against the United States, but went on to defeat the USA Pioneers 48–12 three days later.

 In June 2025, a tri-series tournament between Jamaica, Scotland and the England Community Lions was announced to take place in October and November 2025.
 This was followed by the announcement of a men's and women's double-header against United States to be played in December.
+However, the matches against the United States were cancelled due to impacts of Hurricane Melissa in Jamaica.